Rubber Boots for kids

 It is important to remember not to use silicone-containing products in maintaining your rubber boots, as silicone and natural rubber do not go well together.

-If you have children in the nursery or kindergarten, keep an eye on whether they put the children's rubber boots in a heating cabinet or drying cabinet, as it has a dull effect on the natural rubber being dried out.
+If you have kids in the nursery or kindergarten, keep an eye on whether they put the kids' rubber boots in a heating cabinet or drying cabinet, as it has a dull effect on the natural rubber being dried out.

 At home, you should not put the rubber boots in front of the stove either or directly in front of the radiator.

 Although it is nice to have a pair of warm rubber boots, it is better to let the rubber boots air dry slowly at a lower temperature, as it gives the rubber boots a longer life.

 With new rubber boots made of natural rubber, a thin, white film may appear.
 It occurs when the rubber dries after production, and in the vast majority of cases it can be treated by lubricating the rubber boots with a liquid brown soap.